fplll/fplll/README.md

 # fplll #

 fplll contains implementations of several lattice algorithms.
-The implementation relies on floating-point orthogonalization, and LLL is central to the code, hence the name.
+The implementation relies on floating-point orthogonalization, and LLL [LLL82] is central to the code, hence the name.

-It includes implementations of floating-point LLL reduction algorithms, offering different speed/guarantees ratios.
-It contains a 'wrapper' choosing the estimated best sequence of variants in order to provide a guaranteed output as fast as possible.
+It includes implementations of floating-point LLL reduction algorithms [NS09,MSV09], offering different speed/guarantees ratios.
+It contains a 'wrapper' choosing the estimated best sequence of variants in order to provide a guaranteed output as fast as possible [S10].
 In the case of the wrapper, the succession of variants is oblivious to the user.

-It includes an implementation of the BKZ reduction algorithm, including the BKZ-2.0 improvements (extreme enumeration pruning, pre-processing of blocks, early termination).
+It includes an implementation of the BKZ reduction algorithm [SE94], including the BKZ-2.0 [CN11] improvements (extreme enumeration pruning, pre-processing of blocks, early termination).

-It also includes a rigorous floating-point implementation of the Kannan-Fincke-Pohst algorithm that finds a shortest non-zero lattice vector.
-For the same task, the GaussSieve algorithm is also available in fplll.
+It also includes a floating-point implementation of the Kannan-Fincke-Pohst algorithm [K83,FP85] that finds a shortest non-zero lattice vector.
+For the same task, the GaussSieve algorithm [MV10] is also available in fplll.
 Finally, it contains a variant of the enumeration algorithm that computes a lattice vector closest to a given vector belonging to the real span of the lattice.

 fplll is distributed under the [GNU Lesser General Public License](COPYING) (either version 2.1 of the License, or, at your option, any later version) as published by the Free Software Foundation.